The oval bowl, the urn-shaped stem and domed foot, are all gadrooned.

-The oval bowl gadrooned, together with the urn-shaped stem and domed foot, the enamel mounts decorated with strapwork and arabesques in white, black, red and blue, the whole enriched with pearls and table-cut diamonds and rubies in collets, the mounts to the bowl and stem in Moghul style, the foot of European origin.
+The enamel mounts are decorated with strapwork and arabesques in white, black, red and blue; the whole enriched with pearls and table-cut diamonds and rubies in collets.

 This ornate standing bowl was intended as much for decoration as for use, but may have featured on a wealthy lady’s dressing table.

 It appears in the 1690 Devonshire Schedule, the inventory of an enormous bequest from Elizabeth, Countess of Devonshire (1619-1689), to her daughter Anne, Countess of Exeter (1649-1703).